 - those within our network such as students, fellows, etc.;

 - third party suppliers

 - others to confirm your identity for money laundering purposes and fraud prevention.

 We make the disclosures of your information described above in order to process your application, to determine whether you are a suitable candidate, or (if your application is successful) to facilitate your engagement with SSE as a student, fellow, staff member, contractor, volunteer etc. including offering you other opportunities such as business introductions, invitations to events or introductions to potential clients.

 We may also provide your information to our professional advisors and grant managers for the purpose of the services they provide to us (including 3rd party data processors for evaluation purposes) and may need to disclose your information if compelled to do so by law, a regulator or in the course of legal proceedings.

-All countries in the European Economic Area (EEA), which includes the UK, have similar standards of legal protection for your information.
-We may store your information on third party data centres located outside the EEA, where there is not a similar standard of data protection laws.
+We may store your information on third party data centres located outside the UK, where there is not a similar standard of data protection laws.
 If so, we will take steps to ensure that adequate levels of protection are applied to your information.
-SSE shall make available a current list of third-party third service providers outside the EEA receiving your information.
+SSE shall make available a current list of third-party third service providers outside the UK receiving your information.